SATVILab/CompTemplate/README.md

 This repo supports easy setup of a multi-repository workspace on Linux, macOS or Windows.

 1. **Specify repositories**
-   Edit `repos-to-clone.list` in the root.
+   Edit `repos.list` in the root.
 See its header for format details.

 2. **Clone repositories**
    ```bash